Call 1300 658 508

-Stronger Country Communities Fund
+What is the Stronger Country Communities Fund?

-The Stronger Country Communities Fund was established in 2017 by the NSW Government to help deliver local projects to regional communities.
-The objective of the fund is to provide projects that improve the lives of people who live in regional areas
+The Stronger Country Communities Fund was established in 2017 by the NSW Government to deliver local projects that enhance the lives and wellbeing of regional communities.

-- to boost the liveability of communities in regional areas by providing new or upgraded social and sporting infrastructure or community programs that have strong local support
+The objective of the Stronger Country Communities Fund is to boost the wellbeing of communities in regional areas by providing new or upgraded social and sporting infrastructure or community programs that have strong local support.

 - construction of new, or upgrades to existing, local community infrastructure